pfheatwole/thesis/scratch/intro.rst

 Parametric paraglider model
 ***************************

-* If the dynamics model is uncertain, flight reconstruction would require an **entire distribution** of dynamics models (the statistical model places a distribution over dynamics model parameters).

-  Alternatively, because flight reconstruction is only approximate anyway it may be able to use an empirical distribution (a *representative set*) of wing models instead of complete parameter estimation.
-The parametric model should make it as easy a possible to create that set of wings.

-* The goal is not manufacture-ready accuracy, but rather to quickly create approximations that are **accurate enough to be useful**.
-[It should be accurate enough that the missing details are not the dominant source of error during flight reconstruction.

-[[Explain that the geometry determines the dynamics, so we can create a parametric dynamics model by building it from a parametric geometry model.
+Explain that the geometry determines the dynamics, so we can create a parametric dynamics model by building it from a parametric geometry model.

-**FIXME**: why just a parametric geometry model?
-There are other parameters, such as surface materials, payload weight, etc.]]

-What are the model criteria?
+What are the physical model criteria?

 * Intuitive (easy to produce the desired design)

-* The modeling process should be time efficient (it shouldn't take a lot of time to get a reasonable approximation)
+* Time efficient (it shouldn't take a lot of time to get a reasonable approximation)

 * Information efficient (get good results with minimal specification data)

-* We have very little data, so the process should utilize the minimal technical specs that are available.
+What are the dynamics model criteria?

 * Doesn't assume the aerodynamics are linear.
 Linearity has not be demonstrated to be an acceptable trade-off, so the aerodynamics method must not rely on the linearity assumption.

 * Uses open source tools and libraries

-Why build everything from scratch?
-Why not extend existing models found in academic literature?
-Because they don't meet the criteria:

-* Most parafoil literature don't use recreational wings, but those are the wings that created the data.

-* Most models from literature use constant aerodynamics; they are not parametric (or not parametric enough), so I can't modify them to match existing recreational wings.

-* Most literature use linearized models.
-The accuracy of those models is unknown

-Why not build one using existing tools (for the geometry and aerodynamics)?

-[[Existing tools for specifying a wing geometry rely on explicit designs.
-They can represent a parafoil, given enough points, but they are unsuitable for **creating** the wing geometries.
-We need a simplified parametrization.

-We also need an aerodynamics method that can estimate the parafoil aerodynamics given the non-linear geometry, running at higher than normal angles of attack, able to incorporate viscous corrections from literature, etc.]]

-..
-Anything else?

 Bonus criteria: